 You’re likely to see lowered costs associated with training and labor when you migrate to a connected factory business model, as you’re able to automate more services and easily reprogram systems.

-There is no one way to implement a connected factory model.
-How your business will achieve this will depend on strategies you already have in place, and the time period by which you want to be fully transitioned and using the new system.
-You don’t have to stop business in order to start automating systems, but you may choose to if you’re interested in making large-scale changes quickly.
-To start the migration process to a connected factory model, you can:
+How your business will achieve a connected factory will depend on strategies you already have in place, and the period by which you need to be fully transitioned and using the new system.
+You do not have to stop business to start automating systems, but you may choose to if you are interested in quickly making large-scale changes.
+To begin the migration process to a connected factory model, you can:

-For each change, you’ll want to make sure you account for any necessary installation, training, or updating time to your manufacturing workflow.
+You will want to make sure you account for any necessary installation, training, or updating time to your manufacturing workflow for each change.
 By planning out these updates, you can make sure that they cause as few disruptions as possible.

-There are several manufacturers that use IoT services and connected manufacturing models to their advantage.
-Caterpillar is one such company.
+Several manufacturers such as Airbus, Siemens, and Caterpillar use IoT services and connected manufacturing models to their advantage.

-By utilizing industrial IoT analytic tools, Caterpillar offers data monitoring services to its consumers.
-With these analytics, consumers can better understand the current state of their equipment, track fuel efficiency, and monitor active fleets.
+By utilizing industrial IoT analytic tools, Caterpillar offers data monitoring services to its clients.
+With these analytics, clients can better understand the current state of their equipment, track fuel efficiency, and monitor active fleets.
 This enables Caterpillar consumers to make data-driven, proactive decisions about how best to optimize their practices.
-This, in turn, builds trust in the Caterpillar brand, helping the company not only maintain but also build its client base.
+This, in turn, builds trust in the Caterpillar brand, helping the company maintain and build its client base.